 We publish semi-annually, with submissions open in February/March (for August/September publication) and August/September (for February / March publication).
 Simultaneous submissions are fine, as long as you let us know right away if your work has been accepted elsewhere.
+We claim First North American Serial Rights, so rights revert to the author after the initial publication period, just please give us credit.

 Submissions will be open throughout the months of February-March and August-September.